Brain and Spine Care

 Strokes can happen to anyone at any time—regardless of their age.

-Strokes are on the rise in younger adults, according to the American Stroke Association.
-Over the past decade, there has been a 44% increase in the number of younger people hospitalized due to stroke.
+According to the American Heart Association, strokes have continued to increase among adults 49 and younger over the past 30 years.
+And over the past decade, there has been a 44% increase in the number of younger people hospitalized due to stroke.

 “Approximately 10 to 15% of all strokes now occur in people 18 to 50 years of age.
 Meanwhile, there has been a reduction in stroke incidence in those over 65 years of age,” says Dr. Timothy Schoonover, stroke medical director for Kettering Health.

-Although unknown, the increase is thought to be associated with inactivity, obesity, and drug use, which have increased as well during the pandemic.
+Although unknown, the cause of this increase is thought to be associated with inactivity, obesity, high blood pressure, diabetes, and drug use.

-When you suspect a stroke, act quickly and get to the nearest hospital.
+If a stroke occurs, knowing what to do could mean saving a life.
 Use the acronym “Be Fast” to look for symptoms:

 - Balance – sudden loss of balance or coordination

-- Eyes – sudden vision loss in one or both eyes and having double vision
+- Eyes – sudden vision loss in one or both eyes and double vision

 - Face – drooping on one side of the face